TinQk/melomaniacs/README.md

 Melomaniacs is an app designed for music-lovers.
 You can access an extensive database of artists, give your opinion on them and discover new artists curated for you, everyday.

-Here is short video in french : https://www.youtube.com/watch?v=Lp5Y_Gfhwx4&t=
+Here is a short presentation video in french : https://www.youtube.com/watch?v=Lp5Y_Gfhwx4&t=
 And here is the english one : https://www.youtube.com/watch?v=d31rmI48OSg&t

 ###